 Head and neck cancers are most often caused by tobacco and alcohol use, especially cancer of the oral cavity and larynx.
 Other factors that may lead to cancer include sun exposure, HPV, and radiation exposure.
 Tobacco use is linked to 85 percent of head and neck cancers.

 Many of these factors can be reduced or eliminated through simple life changes.
 Quitting smoking and avoiding alcohol can reduce your risk of developing head and neck cancer or slow the disease from progressing further.
 Patients who are at an increased risk for developing head and neck cancer should be screened regularly to detect any problems as quickly as possible.
 Early detection can significantly improve the effectiveness of treatment.

 Fortunately, many people with head and neck cancers experience symptoms right away that lead to an early diagnosis of the condition.
 Symptoms of head and neck cancers vary depending on the type of cancer, but may include:

 - Hoarseness or other changes in the voice

 - Difficulty swallowing

-While these symptoms may be caused by a wide range of conditions, it is important for patients to seek prompt medical attention at the first sign of symptoms.
+While these symptoms may be caused by a wide range of conditions, patients must seek prompt medical attention at the first sign of symptoms.

 Diagnosing Head and Neck Cancer

-If you are experiencing any of these symptoms, your doctor may perform an endoscopy, blood tests, imaging tests and a biopsy, along with a complete physical examination.
-In order to confirm a diagnosis of cancer, a tissue sample (biopsy) needs to be examined under a microscope.
+If you are experiencing any of these symptoms, your doctor may perform an endoscopy, blood tests, imaging tests, and a biopsy, along with a complete physical examination.
+To confirm a diagnosis of cancer, a tissue sample (biopsy) needs to be examined under a microscope.